 The terrestrial flora and fauna of the area was fairly well known because of the work of the English naturalist Alfred Russel Wallace between 1862 and 1869.
-Wallace, also known as being credited by Darwin as having independently formulated the theory of evolution, discovered that species west of a dividing line between Borneo and Sulawesi and between the Philippines and Halmahera were more closely related to Asian species and those east of the line were more closely related to Australian species.
-This line became known as the Wallace Line and helped to provide at least partial inspiration for a Dutch expedition thirty years later.
+Wallace, also known for being credited by Darwin as having independently formulated the theory of evolution, discovered that species west of a dividing line between Borneo and Sulawesi and between the Philippines and Halmahera were more closely related to Asian species and those east of the line were more closely related to Australian species.
+This line became known as the Wallace Line and helped to provide at least partial inspiration for a Dutch expedition 30 years later.

-From a biological viewpoint the Siboga Expedition was a great success.
-Many new species were discovered and Weber showed that the 'Wallace Line' was more of a transitional zone than a sharp demarcation.
-He determined a line that marked the 50/50 distribution of Asiatic versus Australian species which today is known as the 'Weber Line'.
+From a biological viewpoint, the Siboga expedition was a great success.
+Many new species were discovered and Weber showed that the Wallace Line was more of a transitional zone than a sharp demarcation.
+He determined a line that marked the 50/50 distribution of Asiatic versus Australian species which today is known as the Weber Line.
 Over 60 volumes were published detailing the results of this expedition, the most recent being published in 1986.
-As early as 1922, the importance of this work was recognised in the journal Nature:
+As early as 1922, the importance of this work was recognized in the journal Nature:

 “The stately series of reports on this expedition, which have been appearing under his (Weber’s) editorship since 1902, form a contribution to the science of the sea scarcely surpassed in importance save by those of the Challenger expedition.
 Dealing with only a restricted area of the ocean, but paying far more attention to the fauna and flora of the shallower waters than the naturalists of the Challenger were able to do, it is not too much to say that the Siboga expedition has given a new aspect to many problems of the distribution of marine animals in tropical seas.”
 Nature, 22 December 1922.